peteamiri/Tutorials/SalesForce/CertNote2.md

 4) Mass Delete records: Accounts, Leads, Activities, Contacts, Cases, Solutions, Products

 Order to import data:
-1. Salesforce record ID (Unique): every record is assigned a unique id.
+1. SalesForce record ID (Unique): every record is assigned a unique id.
 Can be found (1.
 End of URL (15 digit upper and lower case) 2.
 Report that contains ID field 3.
 Via the API (export file from data loader, 18 digit upper case) If using excel use upper 18 digit cause excel does not differentiate between upper and lower)
-2. Owner of record owner: (if left blank importer becomes default record owner) (Wizards recognize Salesforce username) (Other tools use API therefore only recognize Salesforce user id)
+2. Owner of record owner: (if left blank importer becomes default record owner) (Wizards recognize SalesForce username) (Other tools use API therefore only recognize SalesForce user id)
-3. All contacts and opportunities have owners and since they are child records they are related to a parent account therefore import files need to have both Account id and Owner ids. (if using an import wizard this info can be the account name and the user name,  if using a API tool then this info must be account id & owner id {aka Salesforce record id})
+3. All contacts and opportunities have owners and since they are child records they are related to a parent account therefore import files need to have both Account id and Owner ids. (if using an import wizard this info can be the account name and the user name,  if using a API tool then this info must be account id & owner id {aka SalesForce record id})
 (order to import: 1.
 Users (owner ids), 2.
 Accounts, 3.
-Contacts) {Once user is in, export their user ids and then match user ids to account owners, then after importing accounts you will have account ids (Salesforce ids) then account ids are matched to companies the contacts belong to and user ids to users who own the contacts, then you can import your contacts) Data Loader uses only the id to match records so it will not notice if you have duplicate names or emails.
-Username in Salesforce is the email of the user.
+Contacts) {Once user is in, export their user ids and then match user ids to account owners, then after importing accounts you will have account ids (SalesForce ids) then account ids are matched to companies the contacts belong to and user ids to users who own the contacts, then you can import your contacts) Data Loader uses only the id to match records so it will not notice if you have duplicate names or emails.
+Username in SalesForce is the email of the user.
 Summary of Import order:
-1. Add Users: Enter all your users to Salesforce (Setup | Manage users | Add Multiple Users) o   Export to get Used ids o   Match User ids to account owners (in account import file)
+1. Add Users: Enter all your users to SalesForce (Setup | Manage users | Add Multiple Users) o   Export to get Used ids o   Match User ids to account owners (in account import file)
 2. Import Accounts